Best projector screens of 2022

 For true audio-video enthusiasts, screen placement and size is a complicated matter that requires calculations and a doctorate degree in trigonometry.
 But there are a few rules of thumb to help even the amateur movie watcher achieve great looking images on the video screen.

 First, let’s talk about height.
-You want the screen to be at least two feet off the (or higher, if this is a home theater with multiple rows of seats).
+You want the screen to be at least two feet off the ground (or higher, if this is a home theater with multiple rows of seats).
 You also need about a foot of space between the ceiling and the top of the screen so viewers aren’t straining their necks to look up.
-Look at the wall or space you to use the screen.
+Look at the wall or space you plan to use the screen.
 If you need at least 2 feet of floor room and 1 foot of ceiling room, take the actual height of the room and subtract 3 feet.
 That gives you a good place to start for screen height.

 For width, it depends on the aspect ratio you plan to use most.
 For a 4:3 aspect ratio (a more square screen like that of old TVs and TV projectors), multiply the height by 1.33 to get a rough width estimate.
 For 16:9 aspect ratios (a more cinematic, wide-screen look), multiply the height by 1.8 for a good width.